SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_advanced_config/SRM_user_interface_customization/SRM_custom_scripts.md

 # Using custom scripts instead of the default SRM wizards

-The SRM Framework contains standard scripts to perform actions such as creating a booking:
+The SRM framework contains standard scripts to perform actions such as creating a booking:

 - The standard Booking Wizard allows users to select a resource and one or more profiles for each node.
 - The standard Service Profile Wizard allows users to select a service profile instance, which defines the service definition and all profile instances at once.

 To execute these "wizards", users can click buttons on the *Bookings* page of the Booking Manager app.

-These default wizards included in the SRM Framework can be used to support basic use cases.
+These default wizards included in the SRM framework can be used to support basic use cases.
 However, we highly recommend that you implement custom wizards tailored to the needs of your end users.

 ## Configuring the Booking Manager app to use custom scripts